farizmamad/stock-management-v1/README.md

 # Getting Started
 1. Clone the repository
-2. go to the `backend` directory and do npm install.
+2. go to the `backend` directory
+4. do npm install.
+5. duplicate .env.example, then rename to .env
+6. run `npm run start:dev`
-3. go to the `frontend` directory and do npm install.
+7. go to the `frontend` directory
-4.
+8. do npm install.
+9. duplicate .env.local.example, then rename to .env.local
+10. run `npm run dev`
+11. open your browser.
+Go to url `http://localhost:3001` (if the frontend port uses the default = 3001)